WalletConnect/walletconnect-docs/docs/specs/clients/sync/sync-protocol.md

 These state changes will be published as JSON-RPC requests that will be stringified and encrypted with the store key and similarly to other WalletConnect clients they will use a time-based JSON-RPC id which is a timestamp in miliseconds appended by 3 random digits.

 Therefore we can solve conflicts by using the JSON-RPC id published for the last state change on that specific key-value pair by prioritizing the highest integer.

-Let's walkthrough an example:
+### Setting State

+Considereing the conflict resolution described with JSON-RPC id let's walkthrough an example with setting state between two clients.

 A and B are synced with the same store and A publishes the following state change: